tallgray/ansible/README.md

-## Ansible
+## Efficient Config Management with Ansible

-#End-to-end automation to configure hosts, containers, and deploy software.
+# End-to-end automation to configure hosts, containers, and deploy software.
 This project will be designed around a lab development environment consisting of six (6) virtual machine hosts: a workstation on Ubuntu desktop, a file server on CentOS, a Minikube install on Ubuntu, and three (3) Docker hosts on Ubuntu: a master and two workers.
 Initially, these applications will be deployed as containers: Grafana with Prometheus, Jenkins.

-#INVENTORY
+# INVENTORY
 The virtual machine host inventory will be as follows:
 HOSTNAME|FUNCTION
 ubuntu|workstation (will act as the sys admin node),